OS-Sketch/www.os-sketch.com/decks/os-slides/nfs-introduction/slides.md

 ## Learning Objectives

-> To **remember** and **understand** some of the foundations of I/O devices,
+> To **remember** and **understand** some of the foundations of network file
-> grasping the abstractions and implementation strategies that enable programs
+> systems, grasping the abstractions and implementation strategies that enable
-> to effectively run on a computer through an operating system.
+> programs to effectively access remote content with operating system.

 </div>